PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/app-constants/+page.md

 ## That's it!
-Great work, now you also now how to use app constants in BagaWork! 🥳 And constants are great, but variables are even more usefull, so let's take a look at them next.
+Great work, now you also now how to use app constants in BagaWork! 🥳 And constants are great, but variables are even more useful, so let's take a look at them in the next tutorial, [Programming 3.
+Page Variables & Methods](../page-variables-and-methods/).